San Pietro al Tanagro

 San Pietro al Tanagro is a village and comune in the province of Salerno in the Campania region of south-west Italy.

 Geography

-San Pietro al Tanagro is 90 kilometers far from Salerno.
-It has a population of 1,640 inhabitants and a surface of 15,3 square kilometers thus showing a population density of 107,19 inhabitants per square kilometer.
-It rises 450 metres above the sea level.
+San Pietro al Tanagro is 90 kilometers away from Salerno.
+It had a population of 1,644 inhabitants and a surface of 15,3 square kilometers thus showing a population density of 110/km^2.
+It rises 450 metres above sea level.

-The Town Hall is located in Via De Cusatis, phone (+39) 0975 399326, fax (+39) 0975 399326.

 The municipality is bordered by Atena Lucana, Corleto Monforte, San Rufo, Sant'Arsenio and Teggiano.